-There’s nothing like going for a walk in the winter with your dog.
-It’s important to prepare for the cold weather and ensure your dog is kept wrapped up and warm.
+There’s nothing like going for a walk in the winter weather with your dog.
+It’s important to prepare for the cold weather and ensure your dog is kept wrapped up and warm throughout the winter season.

 Here’s our guide on how to keep your dog warm on your winter walks.

 Although a human cold cannot be passed onto a dog, dogs can in fact catch various respiratory infections.
 The risk of acquiring infections is increased if your dog has lots of close contact with other dogs, for examples if they’re housed in kennels for a period of time.

 However, canine influenza is quite rare and only a few cases have been identified in the UK.

 We have pieced together our top tips to help keep your dog safe, happy and healthy during the cold winter months.

 Dog coats aren’t just about your dog looking good.
 They’re actually essential for some breeds to keep warm in the winter.
 Small breeds or short-haired dogs don’t have long enough coats or enough body heat to naturally stay warm.
 Puppies and older dogs can also find it hard to control their body temperature.

 Whether it’s a waterproof dog coat, or a cosy jumper, it’s sure to help keep your dog warm.
 Why not have a few coats on hand so you can alternate between them for walks.
 To work out what size coat your dog will need, measure them from the base of their neck to the base of their tail.

 Get your dog some dog boots